TomasBalaguer/deel_tech_autocomplete/questions.md

 ### List a few ways styles can be used with components.
 1. Using `className` attribute and a css file.
-2. creating and object with the styles in the `style` attribute. ()
+2. creating and object with the styles in the `style` attribute.
+Inline CSS
+3. Using `styled-components`

 ### How to render an HTML string coming from the server.
 Using `dangerouslySetInnerHTML` with an object with a `__html` key.